Serving Monroe County, Miami-Dade, Broward County, Palm Beach County, Lee County, and Collier County

 With more than 40 years of combined experience, our skilled attorneys work one-on-one with our clients in Boca Raton and throughout Florida to ensure that insurance companies uphold their contracts and treat policyholders fairly.

-At the law firm of Balkan & Patterson, we represent clients during the entire claims process, including in mediation and pre-trial settlement discussions, in claim presentation, and insurance claim litigation and appeals.
+At the law firm of Balkan, Patterson & Charbonnet, we represent clients during the entire claims process, including in mediation and pre-trial settlement discussions, in claim presentation, and insurance claim litigation and appeals.

 Damage from Irma?
 We Expertly Handle Hurricane Claims